Lawrence Schiller: Career

 In 1999 Schiller published a book on the JonBenet Ramsey murder case, Perfect Murder, Perfect Town: The Uncensored Story of the JonBenet Murder and the Grand Jury's Search for the Final Truth, based on an article he had published in The New Yorker on the same subject.

 Schiller served as a consultant to political campaigns and major corporations on such issues as crisis management, branding, public imaging and the use of social networking.
 Schiller has been an on-air analyst to NBC news, a consultant to Taschen Publishing, The John F. Kennedy Library and Foundation, The Ray Bradbury Estate, Mitsubishi Power Systems Americas, Photographers Annie Leibovitz Studio and Steven Klein and has written for The New Yorker, The Daily Beast and other publications.

 In 2005, Schiller traveled to China and over two years built a collection of Chinese contemporary art, which numbers over 80 paintings and photographs.
 In 2007, he showed his own photographs for the first time in the US at the exhibition Marilyn Monroe and America in the 1960s.
 It is for these photographs of Marilyn that Schiller is perhaps best known as a photographer.
 Schiller first photographed Monroe in May 1960 on the set of Let’s Make Love, and then again in 1962 when he was hired to photograph the star on the set of what would become the last film she would ever work on, the unfinished Something’s Got To Give.
 Marilyn & Me, Schiller's 11th book, commemorates his experience photographing the Hollywood legend, complete with 131 color and black-and-white photographs.
-In 2017 Schiller curated the John F. Kennedy Centennial for the Smithsonian American Art Museum in Washington D.C. and the New York Historical Society in New York City.
+In 2017 Schiller curated the John F. Kennedy Centennial for the Smithsonian American Art Museum in Washington, D.C., and the New York Historical Society in New York City.
 He also now represents the Jacques Lowe Estate of historical photographs of the Kennedy family and the Lisl Steiner photographic archives.
 In 2018 he curated the Robert Kennedy - Martin Luther King, Jr. exhibition for the New York Historical Society.
 He also managed the 2020 Centennial of Ray Bradbury.

-Schiller resides in Newtown, Pennsylvania with his wife Nina Wiener, the Editor in Chief of The Mayo Clinic Press.
+Schiller resides in Sherman Oaks, California with his wife Nina Wiener, the Editor in Chief of The Mayo Clinic Press.